prabakaran-8bit/M2_Emsys_watervendor/5_Report/Report.md

 | LR02  |  Electrolytic capacitor 1uf                                                              |        |IMPLEMENTED|
 | LR03  |  Crystal Oscillator 16 MHZ                                                               |        |IMPLEMENTED|
 | LR04  |  Resistor 10KΩ                                                                           |        |IMPLEMENTED|

+__Cost and Features__

+•	Previously separate bottle were bought for each litre of bottles.
+•	bottles can be reused.
+•	cost of expenditure spend on water bottles can be reduced.
+•	coin vending machine implemented on water.
+•	Easily dispense water.
+•	Various Essential needs regarding water can be reduced.

+## 4W's and 1'H

+__Who:__

+•	All the organisation who wants to reduce the usage of use throw water bottles aswell as who dont wanna waste water.

+__What:__

+•	Earlier Many Companies and commercial places were inefficient due to the wastage of water and usage of too much water bottles.

+__When:__

+•	As the wastage decreases the expenses also decreses .
+•	With the decrease of expenses the cost spend on that expenses can be used on the development of the commercial.

+__Where:__

+•	This problem is surfaced in all the organisation in the world.

+__How:__

+•	This project takes in a coin and then dispense the water in the the bottle.